platformsh/config-reader-java/README.md

 * `SQLDatabase` returns format to SQL technology such as PostgreSQL and MySQL.
 * `MongoDB` returns a MongoDB connection as MongoClient instance
-* `MySQL` returns a MySQL connection as DataSource
+* `MySQL` returns a MySQL connection as DataSource.
+* `PostgreSQL` returns a PostgreSQL connection as DataSource.

 ### Reading Platform.sh variables